 By gently gliding or stretching automotive clay over your car or truck’s surface, you can gently remove surface contaminants (including water spots).
 As an added bonus, a clay bar treatment will remove contaminants like rail dust, brake dust, and industrial fallout that can penetrate through paint, glass, and even metal, causing serious damage to your vehicle over time.

-Clay Bars We Recommend
+The Best Clay Bars

 Clay bar treatments can be done at home, but it’s important to use the right products and be careful — claying incorrectly can drag contaminants across your car’s surface, damaging its paint.
 If you aren’t confident in your own claying abilities, detailing shops offer clay bar treatments for most vehicle types.